 “Globally in the Sweet Wine category there were only three golds awarded, of which our Grand Constance is one.
 This is an achievement of which we are extremely proud and which further entrenches Groot Constantia as a competitive player in the international market,” says Jean Naudé, CEO of Groot Constantia.

 “Groot Constantia is South Africa’s oldest wine producing estate – in existence for 333 years this year.
 Top quality wine has been consistently produced on the estate without interruption since 1685 and we take pride in our Grand Constance which is a brand from the Napoleonic era,” explains Lila Jutzen, marketing manager for Groot Constantia.
 “This solid history of quality and consistency sees Groot Constantia remain as sought after around the world now as it was three centuries ago.
 In fact, before his death in 1821, Napoleon enjoyed ‘Grand Constance’ as his standard tipple while in exile.
-It is recorded that King Louis Philippe of France was a regular client.
+It is recorded that King of the French Louis Philippe was a regular client.
 The British Royal family, as well as Frederic the Great of Prussia, have also all appreciated the famous sweet wine of Constantia.

 Charles Dickens celebrated it in Edwin Drood, Jane Austen’s character recommended it as a cure for a broken heart in Sense and Sensibility and Charles Baudelaire compared Constantia wine to his lover‘s lips in his most famous volume of poems, Les Fleurs du Mal.

 The revival of Grand Constance

 Award winning wine maker Boela Gerber joined Groot Constantia in 2001 and under his guidance and direction the renowned Grand Constance wine was revived to the style that it had become famous for – far from an easy task and one which entailed much experimentation, sampling and laboratory grade testing.